nopnop2002/esp-idf-tea5767/README.md

 	The module has a standard antenna, but if you want to use it in a room, you need a long antenna.
 	With a long antenna, you can get more signals.
 	I used this extension antenna.
+	This is used by hanging it on a curtain rail.
 	I bought this for $5.
 	![Image](https://github.com/user-attachments/assets/f3efe8e5-85c3-4802-8585-7475d1f706a3)